How To Wake A Subject From Hypnotic Sleep

 sufficient to say, You will wake up in five minutes; or tell a subject

-to count twelve and when he gets to ten say, Wake up.
+twelve and when he gets to ten say, Wake up.

 Persons in the lethargic state are not susceptible to verbal

 suggestions, but may be awakened by lifting both eyelids.

 It is said that pressure on certain regions will wake the subject, just